25+ Best productivity books

 Getting Things Done: The Art of Stress-Free Productivity

 Amazon: ★★★★☆ 4.5 (4,753 votes) | Goodreads: ★★★★☆ 4.0 (145,837 votes)

 The 2015’s version of one of the most popular productivity classics currently available.

 Quote: “You can do anything, but not everything.”

 Who’s it for?
 Anyone looking for motivation to finish their intended tasks, and anyone looking to organize their workdays in a straightforward manner.

 What’s it about?
-Getting Things Done is a classic among productivity books – and the all-new updated version only builds upon a number of great advice you can practice.
-This book teaches you how to set up an effective system of reminders and lists, to help you stop thinking about what tasks you need to do, and instead actually do them.
+Getting Things Done is a classic among productivity books – and the all-new updated version only builds upon a number of practical advice you can use.
+This book teaches you how to set up an effective system of reminders and lists, to help you stop thinking about what tasks you need to do — and instead actually do them.

 What you’ll learn?
 You’ll learn the concepts of the “collection bucket” and “next actions list”, as well as why you should start small, how to make work interesting, and how you can find productivity practices that work for you.

 When writing this updated version, Allen adjusted the original book from 2002 to fit with the modern world rules — so he added new material that modernizes his original advice.

 The Power of Habit: Why We Do What We do in Life and Business